Slavic paganism: Cosmology, iconography, temples and rites

 Triglav represents the vertical interconnection of the three worlds, reflected by the three social functions studied by Dumézil: sacerdotal, martial and economic.
 Ebbo himself documented that the Triglav was seen as embodying the connection and mediation between Heaven, Earth and the underworld.
 Adam of Bremen (c.
-1040s–1080s) described the Triglav of Wolin as Neptunus triplicis naturae (that is to say, "Neptune of the three natures/generations"), attesting the colours that were attributed to the three worlds, also studied by Karel Jaromír Erben (1811–1870): white for Heaven, green for Earth and black for the underworld.
+1040s–1080s) described the Triglav of Wolin as (that is to say, "Neptune of the three natures/generations"), attesting the colours that were attributed to the three worlds, also studied by Karel Jaromír Erben (1811–1870): white for Heaven, green for Earth and black for the underworld.

-It also represents the three dimensions of time, mythologically rendered in the figure of a three-threaded rope.
+The Triglav also represents the three dimensions of time, mythologically rendered in the figure of a three-stranded rope.
 Triglav is Perun in the heavenly plane, Svetovid in the centre from which the horizontal four directions unfold, and Veles the psychopomp in the underworld.
-Svetovid is interpreted by Dynda as the incarnation of the axis mundi in the four dimensions of space.
-Helmold defined Svetovid as deus deorum ("god of all gods").
+Dynda interprets Svetovid as the incarnation of the in the four dimensions of space.
+Helmold defined Svetovid as ("god of all gods").

 Alongside Triglav and Svetovid, other deities were also represented with many heads.
 This is attested by chroniclers who wrote about West Slavs, including Saxo Grammaticus (c.
 1160–1220).
 According to him, Rugievit in Charenza was represented with seven faces, which converged at the top in a single crown.
 These three-, four- or many-headed images, wooden or carved in stone, some covered in metal, which held drinking horns and were decorated with solar symbols and horses, were kept in temples, of which numerous archaeological remains have been found.